-Bolivia hasn’t yet legalized sports betting, but its modern history with gambling began in 2002 when the government gave a company called LOTEX S.A. the go-ahead to open the first legally-recognized casino in the country.
-LOTEX opened Bingo Bahití in Santa Cruz that year.
-The casino mostly operated as a bingo hall but also included a large number of gambling machines.
+Bolivia hasn’t yet legalized sports betting, but its modern history with gambling began in 2002 when the government approved LOTEX S.A. to open the country’s first legal casino.
+LOTEX opened Bingo Bahití (now permanently closed) in Santa Cruz that year, offering bingo and slot machines.

-During these first few years, Bolivians became increasingly concerned by the presence of Russian-backed gambling outfits.
-When Russia banned all gambling outside of four designated zones, thousands of operations went out of business overnight.
+Over time, Bolivians became increasingly concerned by the presence of Russian-backed gambling outfits.
+When Russia banned all gambling and sports betting outside four designated zones, thousands of operations went out of business overnight.
 An unknown number of former Russian casino owners migrated to Bolivia to set up shop in what they saw as an unregulated gambling hotspot.

-For example, LOTEX is backed by the Russian firm Ritzio International.
-Ritzio operated at least 15 gaming parlors across Bolivia in addition to a thousand other venues around the world.
-For years, circulating rumors posited that the Russians played a bigger role in gambling than we were being led to believe.
+For example, LOTEX was backed by the Russian firm Ritzio International.
+Ritzio operated at least 15 gaming parlors across Bolivia and a thousand other venues worldwide.
+For years, circulating rumors posited that the Russians played a more significant role in the Bolivian online betting industry than anyone realized.

 Bingo Bahití wasn’t the only outfit causing concern.
 A 2009 article in Time reported that Corhat, which operated 67 gambling locations in Bolivia, may also have been operated by Russians.
-On paper, the company was managed by Bolivians but Time’s sources report that the company was actually owned by Russian shadow investors.
+On paper, the company was managed by Bolivians, but Time’s sources report that Russian shadow investors actually owned the company.

 Here’s a quote from that article:

 “The Bolivian manager is just a front,” a security guard at a Corhat casino in Santa Cruz told TIME on the condition of anonymity.
 “There are three Russian guys who are the ones running the show.”
-The company’s own headquarters do little to bolster Ritter’s claims of legitimacy: Their 8-in.-by-11-in. paper Corhat sign is scotch-taped to the window of crumbling office building.
+The company’s own headquarters do little to bolster Ritter’s claims of legitimacy: Their 8-in.-by-11-in. paper Corhat sign is scotch-taped to the window of a crumbling office building.
 Inside, there’s no trace of regular staff: just bare walls and empty desks.“